joeyjiron06/azure-env-safe/README.md

 ## Why

 Inspired by [dotenv-safe](https://www.npmjs.com/package/dotenv-safe), it's a good practice to keep your config separate from your application.
 It is also a good practice to fail early and with good error messages to help debugging.
-This approach will help you avoid having random error messages from appearing because an environment variable is missing and only finding it at runtime once your application is deployed.
+This approach will help you avoid having random error messages from appearing because an environment variable is missing and only finding it at runtime once your application is deployed. [dotenv-safe](https://www.npmjs.com/package/dotenv-safe) requires a `.env.example` file, so if you were to use it with an azure function, then you would have both a `local.settings.example.json` and a `.env.example` where your env variables could go.
+Rather than having a confusing situation like that with 2 example files, this repo just uses your `local.settings.example.json` file the same way that dotenv-safe works.

 ## How

-This package will find your application's local.settings.example.json and verify that the environment variables are present in `process.env`.
+This package will find your application's local.settings.example.json and verify that the environment variables in your app.
 If any environment variables are missing, a descriptive error will be thrown telling you which environment variables are missing.

 ## Usage